 Many feel that to be born on Leap Day, thereby becoming a “leapling,” is a sign of good luck.

-In some cultures, it is considered bad luck to get married during a leap year.
+In some cultures, getting married during a leap year is considered bad luck.

 We don’t know of any evidence supporting that marriage theory, but we do know that during leap years: